figment-networks/indexing-engine/README.md

 ```

 ## Examples
-In `/examples` folder you can find an examples of pipelines.
-To run use:
+In `/example` folder you can find an example of a pipeline.
+To run it use:
 ```shell script
 go run example/default/main.go